 2. This deposit assures a new freshman student of space only.
 Returning resident students who submit their Advance Room Deposit according to schedule are only ensured of the right to participate in the Housing Room Selection Process.

 3. Refund on Residence: Any student who withdraws from college housing but not from the College during the first week of a semester will be charged $50 for the room and will forfeit the room reservation deposit.
 Should a student withdraw after the first week and before the beginning of the fourth week, a refund of one-half residence charge will be made.
 For any withdrawal from college housing after the beginning of the fourth week, no refund will be allowed.
 The dates and amount of refunds posted in the Academic Calendar for tuition refunds apply to residence refunds as well.

 4. Students remaining in a build-up situation after the tuition refund date will be eligible for a room credit that will be applied to their student account.
 However, if a student declines a room build-up breakdown offer, then the credit will be forfeited.

 B. Concerning the location and relocation of resident students, the administration of the College has declared the following:

 1. Residents are allowed to request their rooms and roommates under certain guidelines established by the Director of Housing and Residential Life.

-4. It should be noted that as a rule, in the freshmen areas, residence changes will not be made in the first semester.
-Freshmen are strongly encouraged to work out roommate conflicts.
-Residence changes will only be granted in extenuating circumstances at the discretion of the Resident Director and First Year Coordinator.
+4. Freshmen are strongly encouraged to work out roommate conflicts.
+Residence changes will only be granted in extenuating circumstances at the discretion of the Resident Director.